creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-03-22-Pseudo_label_domain_generalization.md

 *Table 1: quantitative comparaison with SOTA method on M&Ms dataset using 2% labeled data ($$\lambda=1, \beta=3$$)*

-The methodsbrings better results visually and quantitatively than the baselines, even compared with Meta[^2], which is SOTA for semi-supervised learning and domain adaptation.
+The method brings better results visually and quantitatively than the baselines, even compared with Meta[^2], which is SOTA for semi-supervised learning and domain adaptation.

 The larger improvement on domain A are explained by the fact that A is more different than the other domains.